jamolnng/lder.dev/_posts/2022-06-11-100-days-of-homelab-day-1.md

   Day 1: Deployment workflow: Valheim Server
   </summary>
   <div markdown="1">
   Recently some of my old friends and I started getting back into [Valheim](https://store.steampowered.com/app/892970/Valheim/).
-Last time we did this we rented out a server from one of the many server providers out there
+Last time we did this we rented out a server from one of the many server providers out there.
+However, since then I have [significantly upgraded]({{ site.url }}/about/#vmlxcdocker-machine) my home lab
   Setting up a Valheim server with Docker in an LXC container in Proxmox.
 It's container-inception.
   </div>
 </details>